Human-Guided Fair Classification for Natural Language Processing

-We observe that $\hat{\varphi}$ performs substantially better than random, achieving Balanced Accuracy of $66.7\%$ when used with an aggressive classifier threshold $t$.
-The table also validates our relabeling approach: After observing that our classifier was biased towards predicting $\varphi(s,s')=0$ on a held-out validation set, we collected two additional labels for $500$ pairs $(s,s')$ for which both the human and the predicted label were equal to zero ($\hat{\varphi}(s,s')=\varphi(s,s')=0$), selected based on the LC criterion.
+We observe that $\hat{\varphi}$ performs substantially better than random, achieving BA of $66.7\%$ when used with an aggressive classifier threshold $t$. \Cref{table:AL R} also validates our relabeling approach: after observing that our classifier was biased towards predicting $\hat{\varphi}(s,s')=0$ on a held-out validation set, we collected two additional labels for $500$ pairs $(s,s')$ for which both the human and the predicted label were equal to zero, selected based on the LC criterion.
 The majority vote over all three annotators was $\varphi(s,s')=1$ for $47 \%$ of these pairs, showing that our approach correctly identified pairs that were likely to be mislabeled.
-Retraining our classifier on the updated majority votes also substantially increased True Positive Rates at little costs to True Negative Rates, especially for balanced classification thresholds $t$ close to $0.5$.
-According to a qualitative evaluation, most of the sentence pairs $(s,s')$ predicted to not represent fairness constraints $(\hat{\varphi}(s,s')=1)$ had the words "boy" or "man" replaced by terms denoting identity membership.
-Such sentence pairs, like "You boys don't go fishing when you go on those vacations, do you?" and "You Hindus don't go fishing when you go on those vacations, do you?" were often not seen as fairness constraints by our human annotators, as the inclusion of the identity term can be interpreted as aggressive or mocking. $\hat{\varphi}$ also successfully identified sentence pairs $(s,s')$ for which $s'$ was unrelated to $s$, that were sometimes produced by GPT-3, as not representing fairness constraints.
-Additional results on $\hat{\varphi}$ and ablations on the learning approach can be found in \cref{appendix:active_appendix}.
+Retraining our classifier on the updated majority votes also substantially increased TPR at little costs to TNR, especially for balanced classification thresholds $t$ close to $0.5$.
+According to a qualitative evaluation, many sentence pairs $(s,s')$ predicted to not represent fairness constraints $(\hat{\varphi}(s,s')=1)$ had the words "boy" or "man" replaced by terms denoting identity membership.
+Such sentence pairs, like "You boys don't go fishing when you go on those vacations, do you?" and "You Hindus don't go fishing when you go on those vacations, do you?" were often not seen as fairness constraints by human annotators, as the use of the identity term can be read as mocking. $\hat{\varphi}$ also identified sentence pairs $(s,s')$ for which $s'$ was unrelated to $s$, that were sometimes produced by GPT-3, as not representing fairness constraints.
+Further results can be found in \cref{appendix:active_appendix}.